IRS Forms

 The IRS is unambiguous.
 You must submit complete documentation and certifications by the due date of the return, including extensions, for the year you claim the credit.
 If any required certification is late, the credit is not allowed for that year.
 This rule applies to both electing taxpayers and credit claimants.

 File a complete, timely Form 8933 package.
-Include Schedule F for utilization, Schedule E for pass‑throughs, the right owner and operator certifications, and your LCA approval letter.
+Include Schedule F for utilization, Schedule E for pass‑throughs, the right disposal or EOR certifications (Schedules B and C), and your LCA approval letter.
 No complete packet, no credit.

 Subpart RR, ISO 27916, and What You Attach